-My Rating: 3 of 5 Stars
+My Rating: 5 Stars

 Beware spoilers ahead!

 Empress of a Thousand Skies was taking the book community by storm.
 Not surprising considering that synopsis.
 Coupled with all the 5 star author reviews.
 I was hesitant to pick it up.
 While I enjoy Sci-Fi, I have found that the most popular YA Sci-Fi has not been for me.
 I was in the bookstore and I saw Empress of a Thousand Skies.
 I started to skim and knew that I needed to buy this book.
 I am happy to say that I enjoyed it!

 Rhee is preparing for her coronation.
 She has finally come of age to take the throne.
 While preparing Julian’s (her best friend) father comes to see her.
 Much to Rhee and the readers surprise he attempts to kill her.
 In self defense Rhee murders him and creates a ceremonial killing.
 To let whoever sent him know that she’s coming from them.
 Before the whole ship blows up she is rescued by a stranger.

 Aly is quite disappointed to hear that Rhee was murdered.
 Her murder disrupts a peace treaty between all the planets.
 After filming an episode for DroneVision Aly and his partner Vin go to investigate a mysterious space pod.
 While Vin goes off, Aly comes across the pod and opens it.
 Much to Aly’s surprise there is a grown man murdered in a ceremonial killing.
 Aly realizes that Rhee is alive and attempts to connect his superiors.
 After being chased by unknown droids Aly is framed for murdering Rhee.